U.S., China to resume trade talks in Washington amid low expectations

 The discussions among mid-level officials could set a framework for further negotiations as each country prepares to hit the other with new tariffs on Thursday in a deepening dispute over China’s economic policies.

-Trump has threatened to impose duties on virtually all of the more than $500 billion of Chinese goods exported to the United States unless it meets his demands.
+Trump has threatened to impose duties on virtually all of the more than $500 billion (392.06 billion pounds)of Chinese goods exported to the United States unless it meets his demands.

 The two days of meetings are the first formal U.S.-China trade talks since U.S. Commerce Secretary Wilbur Ross met Chinese economic adviser Liu He in Beijing in June.